 Fluid on the Knee

-Fluid on the knee is also known as knee effusion.
+Fluid on the knee is also called knee effusion.
 The knee joint normally has less than 1 ounce of fluid.
 Injury or inflammation of the knee joint causes extra fluid to collect there.
 When this happens, the knee joint looks swollen and is often painful.
 It may be hard to fully bend the knee.

 The most common cause of fluid on the knee is osteoarthritis due to wear and tear on the joint cartilage.
 Other causes include injury to the cartilage, inflammatory arthritis such as gout or rheumatoid arthritis, and infection of the joint.